 1B.
 Create a vertical project and edit with clips already vertical.
 Many professional editing programs such as FinalCutPro X now cope with custom project sizes.
 In this case manually enter a 9:16 aspect ratio when creating a new project (eg. 1080x1920 or 720x1280 pixels) Adjust your clips' rotation in the browser if needed.

-2. Now export the video, keeping your project dimensions and frame rate the same, and the video quality high (ie. with minimal compression).
+2. Now export the video, keeping your project dimensions and frame rate the same, and the video & audio quality high (ie. with minimal compression).
 Aim for as close as possible to 500MB as this is the upload limit for a free Vimeo account.
 If you’re exporting greater-than-HD resolution, you’ll need to export as H265 to keep it small enough.

 3. If you've been editing sideways (method 1A) you now need to take an extra step: use the free, cross-platform MPEG Streamclip (see screenshot, right) to rotate the video 90º and re-save it (use SAVE AS, not 'export', else you will lose some video quality on the re-encode).
 This procedure may also work with Quicktime 7 Pro for Mac or ffmpeg for Mac and PC if you already have those programs.
 All you're doing is changing the tiny 'rotation flag' on an MP4/H.264 video file without re-encoding to tell playback programs which way is up!
 (Note that Quicktime, Vimeo & YouTube will take notice of this flag, but some versions of VLC may not.)